benjohns1/blinkfile/docs/content/contribute.md

 After staging your changes in Git, you can use `npm run commit`.
 This will prompt you to fill in the commit message fields and then generate the commit message for you.

 ## Git Hooks
-This project uses [Husky](https://typicode.github.io/husky/) to run Git hooks, defined in the `.husky/` directory.
+This project uses git hooks defined in the `.githooks/` directory, to help with the local workflow.
 This is recommended to reduce the chance of pipeline failures.

 To install the hooks, run:
 ```